d3vilguard/mesa-minimal-git-script/README.md

       That is being done for archival purposes.
 The script doesn't delete old folders, you do when you want to.

-    - Will also copy all the packages to
+    - Will also copy all the packages to `/home/$USER/Documents/MAKE/repo-mesa-minimal-git/` which you guessed it, is where the packages of our **local repo** are located.

-   `/home/$USER/Documents/MAKE/repo-mesa-minimal-git/` which you guessed it, is where the packages of our **local repo** are located.
+    - In `repo-mesa-minimal-git/` the latest build packages will get stored and a few database files for the repo.

-    - In `repo-mesa-minimal-git/` the latest build packages will get stored.
+ - Script will update the local repo by calling:

- - Script will update the local repo by calling
+   `repo-add -n /home/$USER/Documents/MAKE/repo-mesa-minimal-git/mesa-minimal-git.db.tar.gz /home/$USER/Documents/MAKE/repo-mesa-minimal-git/*.pkg.tar.zst`

-   **repo-add -n /home/$USER/Documents/MAKE/repo-mesa-minimal-git/mesa-minimal-git.db.tar.gz /home/$USER/Documents/MAKE/repo-mesa-minimal-git/*.pkg.tar.zst**
+   That updates the database files of the repo.

- - If you need to rollback, delete **only** the packages in `repo-mesa-minimal-git`, run the above `repo-add` line and do a **pacman -Syyu**
+ - If you need to rollback, delete **only** the packages (`.pkg.tar.zst`) in the folder `repo-mesa-minimal-git`, run the above `repo-add` line and do a **pacman -Syyu**

- - After that it will call a **pacman -Syu**
+ - After that it will call a `pacman -Syu`

   - **!** If you are running the script for the first time the **pacman -Syu** won't install mesa-minimal-git.
 You will have to  `pacman -S mesa-minimal-git lib32-mesa-minimal-git` **!**